MuriungiPatrick/africons/README.md

 # africons
-Africons is a Set of icons representing African Brands, logos, Governments and organizations.
+Africons is a Set of web font icons representing African Brands, logos, Governments and organizations.

 ### How to install and use